SoftUni-Internal/interactive-content/EN/04-For-Loop/03-For-Loop.md

 [stream language="RO" videoId="487119221/9c519c14e8"  /]
 [/video-vimeo]

-Let's say you want to fill the dishwasher with plates.
+Let us say you want to fill the dishwasher with plates.

-To do that you'll take some of the plates from the pile and you'll put them in.
+To do that you will take some of the plates from the pile and you will put them in.

-Then you'll take some more plates and repeat the action until all the plates in the dishwasher.
+Then you will take some more plates and repeat the action until all the plates in the dishwasher.

 This is a loop, you repeat an action until you reach a certain condition.